klein-artur/SwiftGPT/README.md

 # GPTConnector

 A small wrapper around the OpenAI Api for chat completions.
-Simple said, it's a wrapper to use GPT models in a chat manner.

 ## Usage